State Anthem of Kalmykia: Kalmyk Oirat original

+Unofficial translations

 Regulations

 The order, place and time of execution of the anthem are defined by the Law of the Republic of Kalmykia of 11 June 1996 No. 44-I-3 "On State Symbols of the Republic of Kalmykia".
 According to Art.
 16 of said Law, the anthem is performed during solemn ceremonies and other events held by state bodies when raising the national flag.
 After a newly appointed Head takes oath, the anthem is played right after.
 The anthem can also be played during openings of ceremonial meetings of the Parliament (e.g. People's Khural of Kalmykia) and during openings of memorials and monuments.
 It can be played during visits by highest officials of Russia (or its federal subjects), the CIS, and other countries (after their anthems have been played).
 "Khalmg Tanghchin chastr" is also played while state awards are being presented, and played during the openings and closings of solemn rallies, meetings, in honour of sports teams, and official celebrations.
 Additionally, the anthem can be played while laying wreaths to the graves of victims of political repression and those killed in the defense of their ethnic homeland.